Why has my credit score gone down?

 Any late or missed repayments will be recorded on your credit file, which could damage your credit score.
 If you apply for a credit card, loan or mortgage in the future, that lender can see the missed repayments on your file when they run a hard credit check.

 Having a missed or late repayment on your file may suggest to a lender that you are at risk of missing payments in the future or that you might not be able to pay off your debt.
-This would mean you are a higher risk, which would be reflected in your lower credit score.
+This would mean you are a higher risk, which would be reflected in your lower credit rating.

 Reason 2: Applying for too much credit